-Please Note: The iPP 350 is a networked payment device currently available for Vantiv and Vantiv MSP customers only.
+Please Note: The iPP 350 is a networked payment device currently available for Vantiv and Vantiv MSP customers using the TriPOS gateway only.
 This reader supports swipe, chip, and contactless (e.g. Apple Pay, Google Pay) payment methods.

 This guide covers the installation of the device and tips to prevent some common errors you might experience with the device depending on the specific application within your business.

 This device is used in Ethernet (network) mode.
 Although the device itself supports USB, Serial and Bluetooth, the model shipped and implemented in talech will only communicate with the talech register via Ethernet.
 Each iPad must use it's own reader if it is intended to take card payments.
 The reader cannot be used with multiple iPads.

 Along with our minimum network speed requirements, talech recommends installing your point-of-sale equipment on its own network, separate from the rest of your businesses.
 This is easily and economically accomplished by using a single router, connected in series to your ISP-provided gateway.
 This is also recommended as some ISP-provided gateway/routers have been known to have local network connectivity issues while aftermarket routers do not usually suffer from this problem.
 For more information, please see our Network Requirements article for more information.

 Unbox and verify the required components are present